malan88/reviews/20181027_the_beauty_and_the_beast.md

 film opens up into a magical world.
 The Beast has an interestingly high-pitched voice, where modern audiences are used to a deep growl.
 His costume is directly inspired by a 17th century nobleman with a strange disease that caused him to grow fur all over.
-(I'll have to see where I read that; it's not on the Wikipedia (at least anymore).
+(I’ll have to see where I read that; it’s not on the Wikipedia (at least anymore).
 The Beast resembles a lion in this costume.

 Enough.
 Now about the imagery.
 The arms sequences were fascinating.
 It was